-Verbal Altercations (Kindness, Problem Solving, Communication) The consequence for verbal altercations is a conference with administration and 3 or more days of out of school suspension and possible expulsion, depending on factors such as the severity and disruptiveness of the altercation.
+Verbal Altercations (Kindness, Problem Solving, Communication) The consequence for verbal altercations is a conference with administration and 3 or more days of in school suspension or 3 days or more out of school suspension, and possible expulsion, depending on factors such as the severity and disruptiveness of the altercation.
 A verbal altercation is defined as an escalated argument or disagreement, usually at high volume, that has the potential to escalate to a physical altercation.
 Cruel, violent, or threatening language and behavior are unacceptable and contradictory to the ACPA Values.
 Kindness, problem solving, and communication are integral to avoiding verbal altercations and are highly valued by the ACPA school community.